peerjako-aws/cdktf-csharp-examples/vpc-ec2-example/README.md

 new AwsProvider(this, "AWS", new AwsProviderConfig { Region = "eu-north-1" });
 ```

+## Add a VPC with a private subnet

 Lets start creating some infrastructure.
 First we will add a VPC with a CIDR block of "10.0.0.0/16".
 Add the following code just after the AwsProvider code-line

 ```c#